 Perfusion Theory I: This is an introductory course starting with cardiovascular anatomy, principles of hemodilution, myocardial protection and pharmacology.
 Topics include the perfusion circuit and ancillary equipment as it pertains to the patient's pathology.

-Perfusion Theory II - This course is concurrent with the topics in Perfusion Theory I. Emphasis is given to blood components and coagulation.
+Perfusion Theory II - This course is concurrent with the topics in Perfusion Theory I. Emphasis is given to blood components and coagulation, autotransfusion, and laboratory analysis.